Russian Femme Fatales

 She survived her husband by 30 years.
 But in those years she was increasingly reclusive.

-Lou Andreas Salome was born in St. Petersburg in the family of a Russian citizen, but a German by birth Gustav von Salome.
+Lou Andreas Salome was born in St. Petersburg into the family of a Russian citizen, but a German by birth Gustav von Salome.
 Despite the German roots, Louise considered herself Russian.

 In St. Petersburg a young Dutch pastor fell in love with Lou and asked her to be his wife.
 The girl refused and went to Switzerland to continue her studies.
 In Europe, she immediately found herself in the maelstrom of ideas, philosophy, and political trends.